sth2018/FastWordQuery/README.md

 ## Features

 This addon looks up words in local dictionary or web dictionary and pasting the explanations to anki.
-It forks from WordQuery, add multi-thread feature, and some other features.
+It forks from WordQuery, **multi-thread feature**, and some other features.

   - See [WordQuery](https://github.com/finalion/WordQuery) Addon Project.
   - Querying Words and Making Cards, IMMEDIATELY!